California Appeals

 “Where are you located?”

-It is not even necessary for me to meet in person with a client in order to get started.
+Even in non-COVID times, it is not even necessary for me to meet in person with a client in order to get started.
 In fact, although I am always happy to meet with clients (and usually do, sooner or later), I have had excellent attorney-client relationships with — and have obtained wins for — people whom I have never met in person.
+I am also happy to “meet” over Zoom or other video platforms.

 Therefore, it really does not matter where your appellate lawyer is based within the state.
 It is much more important to pick the right California lawyer to handle an appeal, rather than to focus on where that lawyer is located.